 Highlights include Per Tutta La Vita and I'm OK, virtuoso examples of just how stunning hand-drawn animation can look; the Jacques Tati turned-upto-11 Caterpillarplasty; Egg, one of the most talked about and awarded films on the circuit at the moment; and two outstanding - and completely different - Kiwi films, Winter's Blight and Trumpet-Trompette.

-If you're looking to sample the international animation ecosystem in all its multi-coloured, variously shaped glories, there's no better place to begin amateur-sleuth-movie references, his relentless meta-horror film It Follows vaults him into Big Lebowski territory, by way of several Lynchian side streets.
+If you're looking to sample the international animation ecosystem in all its multi-coloured, variously shaped glories, there's no better place to begin.